 we ask what we must do to be saved, there is a conspicuous blank spot in the

-faith, and it is all very nebulous to the fleshly mind.
-The secular man wants
+faith, and it is all very nebulous to the fleshly mind that wants something concrete and practical to

-faith, but Christianity has none of this.
-There is nothing we can do to be
+loyalty, but Christianity is unique in that there is nothing we can do to be

-saved except to believe in Jesus.
+saved except believe in Jesus.
 It is an offense to many for God to demand

-faith only from us, for the world cannot generate a saving faith in Jesus
+faith from us, for the world cannot generate a saving faith in Jesus

 really grinds against unbelievers, because it requires them to ask God for